-“I apologise to Anil Bhai, I really do,” admitted Indian Cricket Captain and Anushka Sharma’s only fan from Team India, Virat Kohli.
+“I apologise to Anil Bhai, I really do,” admitted Indian Cricket Captain and Anushka Sharma’s biggest fan from Team India, Virat Kohli.

 Adding further, “Jumbo’s contribution to Indian Cricket is undeniably great and much greater than Ramesh Powar’s and therefore, for whatever happened, I would like to offer my apologies to Anil Bhai,” Kohli was indignant at his behaviour, supposedly linked to the great leg spinner’s ouster from the post of Team India’s coach.